nus-cs2030s/2324-s2/docs/36-monad.md

 ## Three Laws of Monad

 The three laws below are all related to the context.
-In particular, we need to ensure that the `compose` method (_i.e., the composition of_ `context`).
+In particular, we need to ensure that the `compose` method (_i.e., the composition of_ `context`) is associative.
 In particular, we want the `of` method to add "identity" context and we want `flatMap` to be associative with respect to the context.

 So, the `of` method in a monad should create a new monad by initializing our monad with a value and its side information should be whatever is considered an "empty" side-information (_more formally, this is the identity element_).
 For instance, in our `Loggable<T>`,